Disabled Facilities Grant

-The grants is means tested which means you will be financially assessed and may receive a grant to cover the full cost, up to the value of £30,000, or part of the cost of the required adaptation.
+Apart from an application for a child, all DFG applications are means tested.
+This means you will be financially assessed and may receive a grant to cover the full cost, up to the value of £30,000, or part of the cost of the required adaptation.

 You will be exempt from a financial assessment and get a full grant if you, or your partner, receive